Rajgarh district: Agriculture

-Soil and cropping pattern :- The first and the most predominant black cotton soil known as kalmat (black soil) or chikat-kali (deep black) are highly fertile with great power of retaining moisture and bears excellent kharif and rabi crops with or without irrigation.
-Besides suitability, the black soil yields excellent wheat, gram, jowar and cotton crops high in quality and cotton crops high in quality and quantity.
+Soil and cropping pattern :- The first and the most predominant black cotton soil known as kalmat (black soil) or chikat-kali (deep black) are highly fertile with great power of retaining moisture and bears kharif and rabi crops with or without irrigation.
+Besides suitability, the black soil yields wheat, gram, jowar and cotton crops.

 Pilukhedi Industrial Area

 Pilukhedi is an industrial area in Rajgarh district which has been developed by MP government.
 Many small and medium scale industries have been established in Pilukhedi, this area is continuously developing due to its proximity to Bhopal.The main industries here are Flour Mills, Food Processing Units, Steel Furniture, Readymade Garments, Embroidery Work, Wooden Furniture, As major industries are established.